The essentials for welcoming a cat with gentleness and kindness.

 🌿 Toxic plants and products

-- Some indoor plants are dangerous : lilies, philodendrons, poinsettias, aloe vera, dieffenbachia, etc.
+- Some houseplants are dangerous : lilies, philodendrons, poinsettias, aloe vera, dieffenbachia…

 - Also store household products, essential oils and medications out of reach.